Ajith1413/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 ## REGISTER NUMBER : 23002150

 # AIM:
-To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.
+To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming..

 Equipments Required:
 Hardware – PCs, Cyclone II , USB flasher